 2.3.
-During the Relevant Period, Principle 6 stated that:
+During the Relevant Period, Principle 6 stated:

-"A firm must pay due regard to customers and treat them fairly".
+"A firm must pay due regard to the interests of its customers and treat them fairly".

 2.4.
 During the Relevant Period, Principle 9 stated:

 "A firm must take reasonable care to ensure the suitability of its advice and discretionary decisions for any customer who is entitled to rely upon its judgment."